This Year End Survey is hosted by Jamie over at The Perpetual Page Turner.

 3. Best event that you participated in (author signings, festivals, virtual events, memes, etc.)?

-Taking part in readathons knowing so many other people are doing the same thing and finding amazing new books to read by visiting blogs.
+Taking part in readathons knowing so many other people are doing the same thing at the same time.

 5. Post You Wished Got A Little More Love?